 The nervy post-interview wait, the calm after the storm.
 It's an anxious time for any job seeker, however seasoned.
 As days and weeks of thumb-twiddling pass, it's easy to grow disheartened.
 And then comes the creeping temptation ‒ should I message them?
 It's only natural to want a definitive answer, but reaching out too early can seem impatient, even needy.
-So just how long should the prospective employee wait after the interview before seeking confirmation, or ‒ resigned to failure ‒ move on altogether?
+So just how long should the prospective employee wait after the interview before sending a follow up email, or ‒ resigned to failure ‒ move on altogether?

 Remember: Nothing happens fast

 The hiring process is a slow one.
 Before a single interview question is posed, hundreds of candidates have to be whittled down to no more than a handful.

 Once a shortlist has been decided upon, the actual sit-downs can take weeks.
 After that, the employer or hiring manager has to collate notes, weigh up strengths and weaknesses, ponder candidate compatibility, and reason with all manner of practical considerations.

 Even with whole HR departments helping expedite the process, there's just so much to be done before a final hiring decision is reached.
 In other words, be patient!

 What's the average waiting time to hear back?